Cybermariam/Room-8/README.md

 4.meta content -It's a meta element that specifies the actual content

 5. meta name="author" - define the author / owner of the page

+6. meta keyword - helps our page to rank in search engines.